 Like Part A, the Initial Enrollment Period for Part B begins 3 months before you turn 65 and stops 3 months after your 65th birthday.
 If you receive benefits from Social Security, the monthly premium for Part B will be deducted from your benefits.
 If you do enroll for Part B during your Initial Enrollment Period, you will have a permanent penalty.
 This means an extra charge will be added to your monthly premium for as long as you have Medicare.

-The late enrollment fee is a 10% increase in premiums for each year during which you were eligible for Part B but delayed your enrollment.
+The late enrollment fee is a 10% increase in premiums each year during which you were eligible for Part B but delayed your enrollment.

 Part D